Pink Caves

 Overview

-Pink Caves, also known as Cotton Candy Caves, is not an approved visitor site.
-The caves are filled with water at high tide, and even at low tide can be dangerous as ocean swell sends unpredictable waves sweeping into the cave and over the rock shelf.
+Even at low tide this location is dangerous because the ocean swell sends unpredictable waves sweeping into the caves and over the rock shelf.
 Sudden rogue waves can cause serious injury, knocking you over and dragging you across the rocks or out to sea.

 There’s no lifeguard service in this area and access for emergency services is limited.